 Marketing strategy matters, otherwise you end up with a set of tactics that are disjointed and don’t work together to help solve your business challenges nor reach your business goals.
 An annual marketing plan will vastly improve your results it will also help you work out goals towards your customers, your channels you use and meeting financial targets.
 Unfortunately, I rarely see a plan in place with clients to reach their business goals.

-2. Create a Review and Recommendations Strategy
+2. Creating a Review and Recommendations Strategy

 Reviews and recommendations will grow your business if you have frequent and quality reviews.
 Having a plan to ask, answer and leverage reviews in your marketing will move considerers of your brand to buyers, and lead to future bookings.
 Although this is certainly not a new global tourism trends, reviews work to improve your business.
 This strategy brings potential guests directly to your business instead of just to OTA’s because they learn to trust you and when you have more trust – you get regular guests AND great recommendations.